Configure the Backend Input Forms¶

 config contains the field type and its corresponding

 configuration.
-TYPO3 serves with a great range of pre-defined field types, e.g.
+TYPO3 provides a great range of pre-defined field types, e.g.

 text fields, date fields or selection fields.
 Each and every type has its own